 Most lodges, hostels, and inns offer free Wi-Fi connections in common areas.
 However, do not expect super-fast upload or download speeds.
 The stability of the connection may also be an issue.
 Download maps, travel guides, and other information you need before arriving in Sagada.

 Best Things to Do in Sagada

 Buy Sagada fruits from the market.

-The mild climate of Sagada makes it the perfect fruits, among others.
+The mild climate of Sagada makes it the perfect fruit, among others.
 Don’t miss your chance to buy Sagada oranges, strawberries, or blueberries, to your heart’s content.

 Visit St. Mary the Virgin Church

-The Church of St. Mary the Virgin in Sagada Mountain Province is the main Episcopalian church in the area which was built in 1904 by American missionaries.
+The Church of St. Mary the Virgin in Sagada Mountain Province is the main Episcopalian church in the area built in 1904 by American missionaries.